3 critically endangered Sumatran tigers lost to animal traps | Law-Order

 The body of another female tiger was found hours later about 500 meters (550 yards) away with a snare still embedded in her almost-severed neck and legs, he said.

 It was the latest killing of endangered animals on Sumatra island.
-Conservationists say the coronavirus pandemic has led to increased poaching as villagers turn to hunt to supplement diminished incomes.
+Conservationists say the coronavirus pandemic has led to increased poaching as villagers turn to hunting to supplement diminished incomes.

 In October, a female tiger was found dead with injuries caused by a snare trap in Bukit Batu wildlife reserve in the Bengkalis district of Riau province, just two months after three tigers, including two cubs, were found dead in the Leuser Ecosystem Area, a forested region for tiger conservation in Aceh and North Sumatra provinces.

-Aceh police also arrested four men last June for allegedly catching a tiger with a snare trap and selling its remains for 100 million rupiahs (USD 7,000).
-Days later, another Sumatran tiger died after it ate a goat laced with rat poison in the neighboring North Sumatra province.
+Aceh police also arrested four men last June for allegedly catching a tiger with a snare trap and selling its remains for 100 million rupiah (USD 7,000).
+Days later, another Sumatran tiger died after it ate a goat laced with rat poison in neighboring North Sumatra province.

 A baby elephant died last November after losing half her trunk to a trap set by poachers who prey on the endangered species.